-To break that down, that’s more than 25,000 crashes that could have been avoided simply by maintaining a proper following distance.
+To break that down, that’s approximately 80,000 crashes that could have been avoided simply by maintaining a proper following distance.

 Of course, it’s not just large trucks that are guilty of tailgating.
 Rear-end collisions are responsible for 29% of all vehicle crashes nationwide.

 These crashes are often indicative of vehicles tailgating and ignoring the most fundamental principles of The Smith5Keys®: allowing adequate space to maneuver away from potential conflict and giving drivers enough time to react to any driving environment.

-The fact is, many rear-end collisions can be avoided entirely by eliminating the practice of tailgating.
+The fact is that many rear-end collisions can be avoided entirely by eliminating the practice of tailgating.
 To be able to change this type of driving behavior, it’s important to first understand the beliefs and thought processes that lead to drivers keeping an unsafe following distance.